 The shift will enable Southwest to “enhance access” to its Midwestern clientele, according to The Baltimore Sun.

 Specifically, the airline will ramp up service in Tennessee.
 In Nashville—where Southwest passengers have had to connect through other cities to get to New York—the airline will add 12 total nonstop flights weekly to LaGuardia starting Jan.
 6, reports The Tennessean.

 A spokesman for BWI told The Baltimore Sun that he was confident “Southwest is going to grow service out of BWI in the future.”

-Earlier this year, Southwest unveiled the first of its "jumbo jets" at the Baltimore-Washington airport.
+Earlier this year, at the Baltimore-Washington airport.
 The Boeing 800-series based out of BWI will allow more passengers to take longer flights.